 Pay and Fees: Using Craigslist to sell used furniture online is free.
 You must make arrangements with the buyer to pick up the items in person.
 Craigslist is a local marketplace, so there’s no shipping option through the site.
 If you prefer to ship your items, you’ll have to coordinate that with the buyer and take care of all shipping arrangements and costs yourself.

 What Else You Should Know: Craigslist is one of the most popular online platforms for selling just about anything.
 As such, potential buyers will already be searching for the types of items you’re looking to sell.
 Since Craigslist is a search engine, make sure you write good descriptions and use good keywords.

 Overview: Facebook Marketplace is another great option to sell used furniture online.
 Potential buyers are shown items close to their location when browsing the platform.

 How to Sell: It takes about 60 seconds to create a listing on the Facebook Marketplace, including details and photos for each listing.
 As an added bonus, posting your listing to local Facebook garage sales sites will boost your reach.

 Pay and Fees: There are no fees for using Facebook Marketplace.
 All transactions are handled in person when you arrange for the item to be picked up.

-What Else You Should Know: Facebook Marketplace is one of the best apps to sell locally while reaching your potential buyers online.
+What Else You Should Know: Facebook Marketplace is one of the best apps to sell used furniture locally while reaching your potential buyers online.

 Overview: When selling items through eBay, you have a couple of different options.

-Pay and Fees: Expect to pay a 13% commission fee on the final selling price for your furniture.
+Pay and Fees: Expect to pay a 13% commission fee on the final selling price of your furniture.
 You can choose local pickup for items that are too bulky and expensive to ship.

 What Else You Should Know: To find relevant results, buyers can click on visual examples to make the process easier.
 You can sell both new and used furniture on eBay.